- Harvard University (J.D. 1987)

 Cameron has represented media clients in a variety of litigation and non-litigation matters for twenty years.
 As a litigator, Cameron has successfully defended newspapers, broadcasters, websites, and publishers from libel, invasion of privacy, copyright, trademark, and other claims arising from their content and newsgathering.
 As a pre-publication and transactional lawyer, he provides risk and business counseling to producers, writers, and large and small entertainment clients.

 Cameron has taught media law at New York Law School and writes frequently on both legal and non-legal subjects.
-He is the author of two novels and three works of non-fiction, and his journalism has appeared in The New York Times, The Wall Street Journal, and many other publications.
+He is the author of three novels and three works of non-fiction, and his journalism has appeared in The New York Times, The Wall Street Journal, and many other publications.
+His most recent novel, The Curve, has been optioned for network television.

-Cameron was previously in-house counsel at CBS and currently holds the titles of General Counsel – Media at American Media, which publishes Star, National Enquirer, and OK! magazines, and General Counsel at Hybrid Films, which produces the hit series Dog the Bounty Hunter.
+Cameron was previously in-house counsel at CBS and currently holds the title of General Counsel – Media at American Media, which publishes Star, National Enquirer, and OK! magazines.

 Martin v.
-Hearst Corp.
-(D. Conn.
-2013).
+Hearst Corp., 777 F.3d 546 (2d Cir.
+2015).
 Cameron and his LSKS colleagues successfully defended Cablevision and Hearst Corporation from a libel suit based on reports of an expunged arrest.
 Although the reports were accurate when first posted, the plaintiff claimed they became false when the charges against her were dropped and later expunged from her criminal record.
 The court rejected that theory, ruling that the reports were accurate when published and remain accurate today.
+The Second Circuit affirmed on appeal.

 Sly Magazine, LLC v.
 Weider Publications, LLC, 346 F. App’x 721 (2d Cir.
 2009).
 Cameron successfully argued on behalf of the defendant, publisher of a lifestyle magazine named after Sylvester Stallone called “Sly,” against trademark and unfair competition claims by the publisher of an online women’s shoe and fashion magazine also called “Sly.”
 The Second Circuit affirmed the district court’s grant of summary judgment for the defendant.